rbitton1729/Website/src/content/server-setup/_index.md

 +++
-title = "Server Help"
+title = "Server Setup"
 sort_by    = "date"
 sort_order = "desc"
 +++

-# Server Help
+# Server Setup

 This page contains instructions on how to access my servers in **Chicago, IL** and **Irvine, CA**, available to **University of Chicago** and **UC Irvine** students and faculty.

-**Keep in mind this is a demo server.** Please be resource aware as there are only 4 threads and 16 GB of RAM.
-Use tools like `nice` and `systemd-run` whenever possible.
+**Keep in mind these are demo servers.** Please be resource aware as they only have 4 threads and 16 GB of RAM each.
+Use tools like `nice`, `systemd-run`, and `export MAKEFLAGS="-j1"` whenever possible.
 I offer alternatives to common workflows using my other servers in the FAQ.
 In the future I plan to expand, assuming all goes well.

 ---